2004 Montana gubernatorial election

 The 2004 Montana gubernatorial election took place on November 2, 2004, for the post of Governor of Montana.
 The incumbent governor, Judy Martz, a Republican, did not seek reelection.
 Democrat Brian Schweitzer defeated Montana Secretary of State and Republican nominee Bob Brown with 50.4% of the vote against 46%.
 Schweitzer formed a ticket with a Republican running mate, choosing state legislator John Bohlinger for the lieutenant governorship.
+Schweitzer became the first Democrat elected Governor of Montana since Ted Schwinden in 1984.